 Concrete Taxonomy

-The role of concreteness in grasping abstract mathematical concepts has been widely explored in the educational research.
-However, empirical results send a conflicting message: while some concreteness helps students to reach abstract levels of representation, starting with concrete examples may also prevent students from transferring to abstract symbolisms.
-We argue that such discrepancies might result from a verbal dispute in our field.
-Indeed, while the words concrete** and abstract are often used in the field of mathematics education, they are not always used with the same meaning.
-For example, the word concrete can be used as specific, relatable, visual, tangible, while the word abstract can be used as general, reusable, vague, symbolic.
-In this work, we offer three contributions: First, we empirically identify the verbal dispute.
+Nov 2024Concreteness and abstraction are key in educational research in mathematics, both when discussing the nature of mathematics in itself, but also when exploring how to learn and teach mathematics.
+However, while the terms concrete and abstract are often used in the field, they are not always used with the same meaning.
+For example, the word concrete can be used to mean specific, relatable, visual, tangible, while the word abstract can be used as general, rigorous, vague, symbolic.
+While several scholars have emphasized the need for a multidimensional and fine-grained framework to articulate these differences in meaning, we further argue that it is crucial to precisely define how the terms concrete and abstract are actually used by the research community.
+Towards this goal, we offer three contributions.
+First, we empirically and systematically identify the various meanings of concrete and abstract used in the literature.
 Second, we offer a data-informed taxonomy to organize this semantic landscape and support research inquiry.
 And third, we offer templates for the design of future mathematics education interventions and studies.

 Final taxonomy